YeoLab/skipper/README.md

 <h2>Preparing to run Skipper</h2>
 Skipper uses a Snakemake workflow.
 The `Skipper.py` file contains the rules necessary to process CLIP data from fastqs.
 Skipper also supports running on BAMs - note that Skipper's analysis of repetitive elements will assume that non-uniquely mapping reads are contained within the BAM files.

-Providing an absolute path to the GitHub repository `REPO_DIR` will help Snakemake find resources regardless of the directory where Skipper is run.
+Providing an absolute path to the GitHub repository `REPO_PATH` will help Snakemake find resources regardless of the directory where Skipper is run.

-Internal to the Yeo lab, setting the `REPO_DIR` to `/projects/ps-yeolab3/eboyle/encode/pipeline/github/yeo` will save time on preprocessing annotation files (check the annotation folder for HepG2, K562, or HEK293T.
+Internal to the Yeo lab, setting the `REPO_PATH` to `/projects/ps-yeolab3/eboyle/encode/pipeline/github/yeo` will save time on preprocessing annotation files (check the annotation folder for HepG2, K562, or HEK293T.
 More annotations are available at `/projects/ps-yeolab4/software/skipper/1.0.0/bin/skipper/annotations/`).

 Numerous resources must be entered in the `Skipper_config.py` file.
 | Resource      | Description |